Azure/azure-signalr/docs/diagnostic-logs.md

 ##### Message loss

-If you encouter message loss problem, the key is to locate the place where you lose the message.
+If you encounter message loss problem, the key is to locate the place where you lose the message.
 Basically, you have 3 components when using SignalR service: SignalR service, server and client.
 Both server and client are connected to SignalR service, they don't connected to each other directly once negotiation is completed.
-Therefore, we need to consider 2 directions for messages, for each direction, we need to consider 2 pathes:
+Therefore, we need to consider 2 directions for messages, for each direction, we need to consider 2 paths:

 * From client to server via SignalR service
   * Path 1: Client to SignalR service